next up previous contents

 ./configure VARIABLE=value # any shell

-ARCH label identifying the machine type (see below)
+ARCH label identifying the machine type (see next section)

 F90, CC names of Fortran and C compilers